filipesilva/fdb/README.md

 ## Quickstart

+This is a Clojure heavy so it's probably best if you're a Clojure dev already with some Datalog chops.
+But even if you're not, you can also bite off more than you can chew, then chew it.

-Install and start watching (make sure to have clojure and babashka):
+Clone and start watching (make sure to have [Clojure](https://clojure.org/guides/install_clojure) and [Babashka](https://github.com/babashka/babashka#installation)):

 ``` sh
 git clone https://github.com/filipesilva/fdb